What is WannaCry?

 The full story behind one of the worst ransomware outbreaks in history

-Though more than two years have passed since it first stuck, WannaCry is a name that undoubtedly continues to strike fear into the hearts of many executives after becoming the de facto example of how devastating malware can be.
+Though more than three years have passed since it first stuck, WannaCry is a name that undoubtedly continues to strike fear into the hearts of many executives after becoming the de facto example of how devastating malware can be.

 Back in 2017, the security community was blindsided by the emergence of this particularly nasty and virulent strain of ransomware.
 Named 'Wana Decrypt0r 2.0', the malware was a new variant of the WannaCry ransomware family and quickly became known simply as 'WannaCry'.

 It caused a huge amount of devastation across the world, locking businesses and consumers out of their computers and costing billions in damage and lost productivity.
 The outbreak, while extremely damaging, was thankfully brief, and was stopped within a few days of its discovery.
 Nevertheless, WannaCry proved to the world that ransomware can be a highly effective method of attack, with its success no doubt fueling its popularity today.

 WannaCry made headlines after hitting multiple NHS organisations across the country in May 2017.
 Systems across 16 NHS sites, including a third of hospital trusts and 5% of GP practices, were crippled by a sudden inability to access core functions, leading to severe delays and the cancellation of some 19,000 appointments.

 Despite initial reports, the ransomware infections were not part of a larger coordinated attack against the NHS, as had been feared.
 In fact, it's believed that the NHS was simply caught in the crossfire of a particularly virulent strain of malware that targetted older systems.